top of page

 Chapter 2

-“Well, we’re a long way from Bryn Mawr now, aren’t we?”
-I muttered, dodging mud puddles as we approached the grandstand.
+“Well, we’re a long way from Bryn Mawr, aren’t we?”
+I muttered, sidestepping mud puddles as we approached the grandstand.

-The townspeople tolerated me, but they loved my husband.
+The townspeople tolerated me, but adored my husband.
 When “Sunny” Charles Wescott announced his mayoral candidacy last year, his election was as sealed as a letter already sent.
-I may have poo-pooed his “Tomorrow Starts Today” campaign slogan as trite, but his constituents proved me wrong.
-The loggers and fisherman of this backcountry northern California town are hardy frontier folk.
-Whether justifiable by the circumstances or not, they demand unshakeable optimism from their leaders.
-A trait which also comes in handy when coping with the grumblings of your displaced Philadelphia wife.
+I poo-pooed his “Tomorrow Starts Today” campaign slogan, but his constituents proved me spectacularly wrong.
+The loggers and fishermen of this backcountry Northern California town are hardy frontier folk.
+They demand optimism, justified or not, from their mayor—a trait that also comes in handy when soothing the grumblings of your displaced Philadelphia wife.

-In these situations, I usually rely on a stiff gin and tonic to reel in my ever-popular cynical propensities.
+In these situations, I usually rely on a stiff gin and tonic to tame my cynical propensities.
 But alas, not today.
-At previous college graduations I’ve attended, spirits were always in abundant supply.
-But then again, this was my first commencement celebrated west of the Continental Divide.
+At previous college graduations I’ve attended, spirits flowed in abundant supply.
+But then, this was my first commencement celebrated west of the Continental Divide.

-Charles was giving me that look of his.
-You’re the mayor’s wife!
+Charles was giving me that look of his: You’re the mayor’s wife!
 Go talk to people!
 Alright, alright.
-Time to turn on “sociable” Ruth.
+Time for an appearance from "sociable" Ruth.

 The perennially buoyant disposition of Margaret Manion, proprietor of Humboldt Bakery, rivaled even that of my husband.
-Cringing, I awaited an overenthusiastic response to my insincere flattery.
-I was not to be disappointed.
+Cringing, I braced for an overenthusiastic response to my insincere flattery.
+I was not disappointed.

-“Why thank you so much Ruth!
+“Why, thank you so much, Ruth!
 It’s always been a dream of hers to teach.
-And isn’t this wonderful for our little town!
-Having our own teacher’s school here, can you imagine?
+And isn’t this wonderful for our little town?
+Having our own teacher’s school here… can you imagine?
 And congratulations to your Dorothy as well.
-Top of the class, I believe, no?
+Top of the class, no?
 What will she do next?”

 “Well, we’ll see.
-She’s talked about going down to San Francisco” I lied.
-My heart skipped at the very idea.
-Dorothy in an apartment on Market or Van Ness meant her mother would need to visit at least two or three times per year.
-The theater, the shopping -
+She’s talked about moving down to San Francisco,” I lied.
+My heart skipped at the idea.
+Dorothy in an apartment on Market or Van Ness meant her mother would need to visit at least three times per year.
+The theater, the shopping…

-“That WOULD be exciting, wouldn’t it, but my goodness, it’s so very far!
-Rebecca’s teaching at a new school opening in Eureka.
-And Elizabeth Mead’s heading down to Fortuna.
+“That would be exciting, wouldn’t it?
+But my goodness, it’s so far!
+Rebecca’s teaching at a new school opening in Eureka, and Elizabeth Mead’s heading down to Fortuna.
 I can’t believe how much this area has grown since I was a child.
 They won’t be able to call us the Lost Coast much longer!”

 She laughed at her own joke as I turned away, duty fulfilled.
-Keep it together Ruth.
-A dozen two-story buildings in the whole town and a four-cabin teachers’ school and suddenly we were the Upper West Side?
-Here’s a thought.
-Maybe pave downtown Arcata first before declaring the arrival of the 20th century in Humboldt County?
+Keep it together, Ruth.
+A couple muddy streets, a scattering of clapboard storefronts, and a four-cabin teachers’ school, and suddenly we were the Upper West Side?
+Let’s pave Arcata’s Main Street first before declaring the twentieth century’s arrival in Humboldt County.

 “But mother, I’m only twenty!”